NirbheySymTSE/streamactivity/readme.md

 * RSA Key Pair
 * config.yaml

-These are required for script to authenticate and execute.
+These are required for the script to authenticate and execute.

 **RSA Key Pair**

-This may need to come internally from a team who administers your Pod.
+This may need to come internally from a team that administers your Pod.
 You can find instructions to create an RSA Key Pair here: https://docs.developers.symphony.com/building-bots-on-symphony/authentication/rsa-authentication#1.-create-an-rsa-key-pair

 **config.yaml**